jefking/CopyBlobs/README.md

 # Azure Storage Copy
-Copies all files in a container to another Storage Account container.'
+Copies all files in a container to another Storage Account container.

 1. Stands up ACI
 2. Runs AZCopy